 An exercise can appear in the narrative as an inline exercise or in a special

-<exercises> division and is then known as a sectional exercise.
+<exercises> division and is then known as a divisional exercise.
 The syntax is the same in both cases, there are just some minor differences in their use and treatment.
 The

 <exercises> division can be used at any level.
 In other words, it can be a peer of any other division.